gittyboy-cell/my-pokemon-leafgreen-save/README.md

 # my-pokemon-leafgreen-save

+IMPORTANT =
+SAVE FILES ARE IN "RELEASES" PAGE OR [HERE](https://github.com/gittyboy-cell/my-pokemon-leafgreen-save/releases)

 this is my progress on pokemon leafgreen
 This is usually updated every night.
 When there is no commits for more than a night